Krishnaraja Wodeyar III

-Krishnaraja Wodeyar III (14 July 1794 – 27 March 1868) was an Indian king who was the twenty-second Maharaja of Mysore.
-He ruled the kingdom for nearly seventy years, from 30 June 1799 to 27 March 1868, for a good portion of the latter period of which he was merely a nominal ruler.
+Krishnaraja Wadiyar III (14 July 1794 – 27 March 1868) was an Indian king who was the twenty-second Maharaja of Mysore.
+He ruled the kingdom for nearly seventy years, from 30 June 1799 until his death, for a good portion of the latter period of which he was merely a nominal ruler.
 He is known for his contribution and patronage to different arts and music during his reign.
 He was succeeded by his biological grandson and adopted son, Chamarajendra Wadiyar X.